Tips for Making Great 3D Models with DroneDeploy

 Example of 3D Structure Workflow:

-Example 3D structure workflow courtesy of http://www.aerialeye.ie/
+Example 3D structure workflow courtesy of Aerial Eye.

 Including Oblique Imagery During Upload: